PuneethRegonda/PuneethRegonda/README.md

 <!--
 **PuneethRegonda/PuneethRegonda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Passion towards Computers made my days more colorful.
+For me all started with Question How computers work, which opened many core subjects Operating systems , Computer Architecture , Its Digit signals and Logics , Computer Networks and Internet.
+Learning to code started to Programming and building up my Logics to Code.
+Zeal to build applications to meet the problems with proper Software development practices and Knowledges of Databases made me efficient Software Developer.

+I am a Software Developer.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...